 Every walk on doesn’t turn into a starter.
 In actually, the hit rate leans heavily toward microscopic.
 But as more players like Klarkowski show up, it might be time to give credit to where credit is due.
 Rice football has a way with walk-ons.
-And those walk-ons just helped win some important football games.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+And those walk-ons just helped win some important football games.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production